 Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

-The following three subtypes of pleuropulmonary blastoma have been identified:
+The following subtypes of pleuropulmonary blastoma have been identified:

-Histologically, these tumors appear as a multilocular cyst with variable numbers of primitive mesenchymal cells beneath a benign epithelial surface, with skeletal differentiation in one-half of the cases.[
+Histologically, these tumors appear as a multilocular cyst with variable numbers of primitive mesenchymal cells beneath a benign epithelial surface.
+Skeletal differentiation occurs in one-half of the cases.[

-In the Pleuropulmonary Blastoma Registry experience, most Type I and Ir cysts are unilateral (74%), half are unifocal, and 55% are larger than 5 cm.
-Pneumothorax may be present at diagnosis in up to 30% of Type I and Ir pleuropulmonary blastoma cases.[
+In the International Pleuropulmonary Blastoma Registry experience, most Type I and Type Ir cysts are unilateral (74%), one-half are unifocal, and 55% are larger than 5 cm.
+Pneumothorax may be present at diagnosis in up to 30% of Type I and Type Ir pleuropulmonary blastoma cases.[

-Median age at diagnosis in the Pleuropulmonary Blastoma Registry was 41 months, and distant metastases were present at the time of diagnosis in 10% of patients.[
+In the International Pleuropulmonary Blastoma Registry, the median age at diagnosis is 41 months, and distant metastases are present at the time of diagnosis in 10% of patients.[

 | Type I | Type Ir | Type II | Type II/III or III |